n8n-io/n8n-docs/docs/hosting/user-management.md

 ## Set up on n8n Cloud

+!!! warning "Irreversible upgrade"
+	Once you upgrade your Cloud instance to an n8n version with user management, you can't downgrade your version.

 ### Step one: in-app setup

 When you set up user management for the first time, you create an owner account.